petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 written using Microsoft Word.
 So, find a journal with a Microsoft Word (`.docx`) submission template, download that, and save it in the repo.
-In this case, I saved the template as a generic name like `paper.docx`, since in the context of this project, it doesn't really need a special name, unless of course `paper.docx` would somehow be ambiguous.
+In this case, I saved the IOP Journal of Physics template as the generic `paper.docx`, since in the context of this project, it doesn't really need a special name, unless of course `paper.docx` would somehow be ambiguous.
-We can then follow the same process we followed with `data.xlsx` to add and commit the untracked file to the repo.
+We can then follow the same process we followed with `data.xlsx` to add and commit the untracked `paper.docx` file to the repo.

 Now let's open up the Word document and insert our PNG image exported from the pipeline.